Get Help Today. (800) 516-4357

 Questions to Ask Yourself About Your Drinking

 When you seek medical help from a doctor, addiction treatment specialist, or therapist, they will ask you some questions to determine the scope of your drinking.
-If you think you might have a drinking problem, start by asking yourself these questions:
+If you think you might have alcohol use disorder, start by asking yourself these questions:

 Questions About Frequency